gmuinos/gmuinos.github.io/recipes/popCorn/index.md

 # Popcorn

 ## Ingredients
-- Popcorn
+- Corn
 - Salt
 - Some fat
   > Neutral oil is better if in doubt.
 This recipe is too warm for olive oil.
 Butter takes the profile of butter.

 ## Steps
 - In a pot, add a layer of oil and two corns.
   > The thickness of the layer should be a bit less than the height of the laid-down corns.
 - Heat the pot at medium or medium-high heat.
 - Once both corns have popped, set them aside and turn the heat off.
 - Add the rest of the corn to the pot until it fills the bottom of the pot.